 You probably have a hard time with organization and paying attention if you have ADHD inattentive type.

 It’s not completely known what causes ADHD.
-Some studies published in the Journal of Abnormal Child Psychology show a genetic link.
+One 2009 study of twins and triplets suggests a genetic link.
 Other possible causes of ADHD include:

 - exposure to drugs

 - low birth weight